-The Institute’s Advanced Formation Webinar Series will give you an opportunity to read, digest, and discuss Mere Christianity and Beowulf, Tolkien and Dante, Grammar and Rhetoric, Math and Science.
-In these hour-long sessions, excellent Catholic liberal arts teachers will share their insights and address your questions.
+The Institute’s Advanced Formation Webinar Series gives you an opportunity to read, digest, and discuss Mere Christianity and Beowulf, Tolkien and Dante, Grammar and Rhetoric, Math and Science.
+In these hour-long sessions, excellent Catholic liberal arts teachers share their insights and address your questions.

 July 1: Mere Christianity, Book 1

 Dr. Arthur Hippler – Religion Dept. Chair, Providence Academy